That you may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge

 God blesses me.

-A shield is used in battle as an offensive protection against blows or missiles.
-“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
+God's attribute: "a shield" is used in battle as an offensive protection against blows or missiles.
+Other Scripture: "For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground . . . take up the shield of faith" (Ephesians 6:12-17).
-The Evil One doesn’t go on vacation!
-Get ready for battle, there
+Reflection: The Evil One doesn't go on vacation!
+Get ready for battle, there will be in-coming attacks!

 He is the Hearer of my cries.
 He has recorded my tears, he knows each one (Psalm 56:8).
-He promises to wipe away all my tears.
-“Then I saw a new heaven and a new earth . . .
+"Then I saw a new heaven and a new earth . . .
 I saw the Holy City, the new Jerusalem, coming down out of heaven from God . . .
-And I heard a loud voice from the throne saying, ‘Now the dwelling of God is with men, and he will live with them.
+And I heard a loud voice from the throne saying, 'Now the dwelling of God is with men, and he will live with them.
 They will be his people, and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
-There will be no more death or mourning or crying or pain, for the old order of things has passed away’" (Revelation
+There will be no more death or mourning or crying or pain, for the old order of things has passed away'" (Revelation 21:1-4).
+God promises to wipe away all my tears, the pain of this world is temporary.

 He sustains me.
 God promises to supply all my needs according to his glorious riches in Christ Jesus (Philippians 4:19).